Jahfry/SteamOS/keyd.md

   # Remaps the escape key to capslock
   esc = capslock
   ```

+  * This is the default example from the keyd github.
+We'll be customizing it later for the Deck.
-  * This will remap your 'escape' key to be 'capslock'.
+  * This config will remap your 'escape' key to be 'capslock'.
 Your capslock key becomes 'escape' when quickly pressed or 'control' if held down.

-  * This is just meant as an example, you will need to read up on keyd (see link at the top of this section) to know how to make the remappings you want, but I'll give more help next.

 * **'keyd' won't do this remapping until you reload it**.
-If you are ready to swap your escape and capslock keys, do this:
+If you are ready to swap your escape and capslock keys for testing, do this:

   `sudo keyd reload`

 * To revert back to your normal keyboard layout:

   `sudo nano /etc/keyd/default.conf`

-  and comment out the "capslock" and "esc" lines (add a # at the beginning of those lines), save the file, and then:
+  then comment out the "capslock" and "esc" lines (add a # at the beginning of those lines), save the file, and then:

   `sudo keyd reload`

 * Your keyboard should be back to normal operation but you have a skeleton file ready for remapping.

-* **If you ever create a bad mapping that prevents you from using your keyboard,** hold *'backspace' + 'enter' + 'escape'* down at the same time to kill the keyd process.
-Edit your conf file again to fix whatever happened and run keyd again via `sudo systemctl start keyd`.
+* **If you ever create a bad mapping that prevents you from using your keyboard,** hold:

+  *'backspace' + 'enter' + 'escape'* at the same time to kill the keyd process.

+  Edit your conf file again to fix whatever happened and run keyd again:

+  `sudo systemctl start keyd`.

 * If you aren't sure what the name of the key you need to remap is, you can watch key events via `sudo keyd monitor`.
 If you want time stamps, use `sudo keyd monitor -t`.
   * If keyd is running, the output of 'monitor' will show the **remapped** keys.
-To see the keys without remapping just stop keyd and run `sudo keyd monitor` (to stop keyd, use what we did above ... either `sudo systemctl stop keyd` or hold 'backspace+enter+escape`)
+To see the keys without remapping just stop keyd (`sudo systemctl stop keyd` or hold 'backspace+enter+escape`) and run

+    `sudo keyd monitor`

 * For more information on using the 'keyd' main program do `keyd --help` or `man keyd` for details.